Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: INTRODUCTION

 \begin{itemize}

-\item We propose a novel independent global descriptor for 3D point cloud-based place recognition, which concentrates on Main Objects in the scene. \item We analyze the theory of OSC establishment and matching.
-It can solve the two major shortcomings of Scan Context, and the relative pose calculated from matching can be directly used as a global constraint to eliminate accumulated errors. \item We propose descriptor searching strategy, matching strategy, and matching result screening strategy, which can perform place recognition more robustly. \item A large number of experiments on the KITTI Odometry and KITTI360 show that our method is better than state-of-the-art place recognition method.
+\item We propose a novel semantic-enhanced local descriptor that is independent of the lidar's position for point cloud-based place recognition, which focuses on the environment around Main Objects rather than the environment around the lidar itself. \item We conducted a theoretical analysis of the process of creating and matching Object Scan Contexts.
+Our method can address two major drawbacks of other Scan Context algorithms, and the resulting relative pose can be utilized as an initial value for point cloud registration. \item Exhaustive experiments conducted on the KITTI Odometry and KITTI360 datasets demonstrate that our proposed method achieves state-of-the-art performance in both place recognition and pose estimation.

 \end{itemize}